Outstanding Service

 A. In a recurrently encountered situation, an IMG enters the United States to undertake a program in GME in H-1B status at a university institution, thereby qualifying for H-1B cap exemption.
 At the end of the program of GME, the IMG then pursues employment at an employer that does not qualify for H-1B cap exemption.

-Obviously, the new employer can simply file a cap-subject H-1B petition so as to fall subject to the H-1B lottery.
+Obviously, the new employer can register the physician in the H-1B lottery.

-But there may be some other options that might enable the case to be filed as a cap-exempt basis, including:
+There may be other options that might enable the case to be filed as a cap-exempt basis, including:

-• Structuring the employment so that part of the IMG’s services is performed “at” an H-1B cap exempt institution.
+- Structuring the employment so that part of the IMG’s services is performed “at” an H-1B cap exempt institution.
 As discussed, USCIS has been requiring that the IMG perform services that advance and support the educational activities of the university or university-affiliated institution.
-We would note that this additional requirement that focuses on the substantive activities of the H-1B beneficiary is not a provision of the Statute, but rather has arisen as a function of USCIS adjudication policy.

 There are many other questions that are encountered by immigration practitioners who regularly represent IMGs, and the authors have covered just a few basics in this article.
 Clearly, representation of physicians is a niche area of immigration law and involves a clear understanding of not only immigration laws and policies, but also how they interact with the norms of the medical profession and the specific requirements that the medical field places on IMGs.